12 Adjustment

 The World Health Organization standard population

 There is much to be learned by comparing health statistics in different countries.
 For example, in comparing countries with the same level of income, etc., the country with the best health statistics might have useful examples for public policy.
 Of course, meaningful health statistics should be adjusted for age.
 Adjustment is done by reference to a “standard population.”
-Figure 12.5 shows the World Health Organizations standard population.
+Figure fig-who-standard-population shows the World Health Organizations standard population.
 Following the pattern observed in most of the world, younger people predominate.
 A similar pattern was seen in the US many decades ago, but the US population has changed dramatically and now includes roughly equal numbers of people over a wide span of ages.
 Even so, the WHO standard population is valuable for comparing US health statistics to those in other countries that have a different age distribution.

 NEED TO FIX THE FOLLOWING CHUNK